Samsung Galaxy A24

 The Samsung Galaxy A24 is an Android-based smartphone designed, developed and marketed by Samsung Electronics as a part of its Galaxy A series.
 This phone was announced on April 19, 2023.

+Unlike its predecessor, there was no 5G version of this device.
+It also marks the last A2x device that only has LTE support, as its successor is available only in a 5G version.